EPA’s Role at the Waste Isolation Pilot Plant (WIPP)

 Certification and Recertification of Operation

 EPA's decisions to certify or recertify that the Department of Energy has met EPA's criteria for opening and continuing to operate the Waste Isolation Pilot Plant are explained and supported by a number of legal documents.
 EPA is required by law to evaluate all changes in conditions or activities at WIPP every five years to determine if the facility continues to comply with EPA’s disposal regulations.
-The Agency has undergone two of these “recertification” processes—initially in 2004 and again in 2009—which included a review of all of the changes made at the WIPP facility since the original 1998 EPA certification.
+The Agency has undergone three of these “recertification” processes—initially in 2004 and again in 2009 and 2014—which included a review of all of the changes made at the WIPP facility since the original 1998 EPA certification.
 Recertification is a process to reaffirm that WIPP meets all requirements of the disposal regulations.
 The recertification process is not used to approve any new significant changes proposed by DOE; any such proposals will be addressed separately by EPA.
 Recertification ensures that WIPP’s continued compliance is demonstrated using the most accurate, up-to-date information available.
 View WIPP certification and recertification documents.

 On December 3, 1993, EPA issued final amendments to its radioactive waste disposal standards, which were initially promulgated in 1985 (40 CFR Part 191).
 The amendments address the individual and ground water protection requirements of the original standards, which had been remanded by the U.S. Court of Appeals.
 The other portions of the standards were not amended.